 NACHA rules relate to fraud prevention because payment fraud has risen significantly in the US across the last decade, much of which has been perpetrated on the ACH network.
 These new rules have been introduced to add more verification and therefore protection for vendors and customers alike.

 We recommend that companies use NACHA rules as part of their wider vendor onboarding process, authenticating the payment details of their partners and suppliers.
-There are still ACH fraud risks even with these updates, so the onboarding verification function should not be reliant on only this.
+Even with these updates, ACH fraud risks exist: it’s important that companies go further to secure their supplier onboarding.

 At Trustpair, we secure and streamline vendor onboarding by leveraging a unique account validation methodology.
 Go beyond the rules aimed at NACHA compliance and protect your entire supply chain with simplified account ownership verification.

-Here’s a step-by-step guide for preparing for NACHA compliance:
+Here’s a step-by-step guide to become NACHA compliant:

 - Account validation: at the start of every new client relationship, you should automatically verify the existence and ownership of the payment and business accounts.